Bayesian optimization of non-classical optomechanical correlations: Simulating optimizations

-\secref{sec:detect} reports that numerical optimisation can be used to determine the homodyne measurement angles $\qangc, \qangm$ that would allow direct measurement of $\varxgen$ equivalent to $\mineig$, and hence be used to calculate the two-mode squeezing $\gensqz$.
-The simulations find that the occupation of the mechanical oscillator must be much lower than environmental equilibrium ($\nmech = \ntherm = 2.26 \times 10^8$) for the optimisation algorithm to be able to effectively navigate the optimisation landscape and reliably find the $\qangc, \qangm$ values that give $\varxgen$ equivalent to $\mineig$ (found through eigendecomposition).
+In \secref{sec:detect} we saw that numerical optimization can be used to determine the homodyne measurement angles $\qangc, \qangm$ that would allow direct measurement of $\varxgen$ equivalent to $\mineig$, and hence calculate the two-mode squeezing $\gensqz$.
+The Newton conjugate gradient method is used to determine the optimal weighting $\qangw$ without the need for additional computations of the covariance matrix $\covmat$.
+Hence the optimization space is reduced to two dimensions, $\qangc$ and $\qangm$.
+The optimization landscape of $\varxgen\left[\qangc,\qangm\right]$ can be seen in the contour plots of~\figref{fig:min_eig_for_detect_angles}.
+The L-BFGS-B algorithm is used to find the optimal $\qangc, \qangm$ that minimize $\varxgen$.

-The simulations compute the covariance matrix $\covmat$, either analytically or numerically, as described in \appxref{sec:sim_of_optomech}, and so $\varxgen$ is calculated using~\eqref{eq:varxgen_from_covmat}.
-As $\dbyd{}{\qangw} \left( \varxgen \right)$ and $\ddbydd{}{\qangw} \left( \varxgen \right)$ can be derived, then a Newton-Raphson based method is efficient for determining the optimal $\qangw$.
-In this case the `Newton conjugate gradient' method in \pythoninline{scipy.optimize} is used.
-Hence the optimisation landscape can be reduced to two dimensions and $\varxgen\left[\qangc, \qangm \right]$ can be visualised in the contour plots of~\figref{fig:min_eig_for_detect_angles}.

-For covariance matrices computed using the analytical method, which uses the rotating wave approximation (RWA), the $\varxgen$ landscape with respect to the detection angles appears uniform, such as in example~\figref{fig:min_eig_for_detect_angles}.a), in that it is found invariant (within numerical error) for $\qangc' = \qangc + \chi, \qangm' = \qangm - \chi \quad \forall \chi$, which is confirmed by optimisation finding the same $\varxgen$ when optimising over 1 angle ($\qangc = \qangm$) or both independently.
-The covariance matrices generated by numerically solving the Lyapunov equation~\eqref{eq:covmat_lyapunov} are not found to have a uniform $\varxgen$, such as in the example~\figref{fig:min_eig_for_detect_angles}.b).
-This non-uniformity is most likely also to appear in covariance matrices measured through experiment, as the numerical solution is a more accurate model of the physical system, because it does not use the RWA.

-The form of~\eqref{eq:gentwomode} implies that solutions to a minimisation of~\eqref{eq:gentwomode} would be periodic in $\qangc, \qangm$.
-This is illustrated in the contour plots of~\figref{fig:min_eig_for_detect_angles}.
-There is nothing obvious in the mathematics that shows the quadrature detection angles to be bounded other than as $0 \leq \theta < 2\pi$, however the physical interpretation implies that the upper bound should be $\pi$.
+The form of~\eqref{eq:gentwomode} implies that $\varxgen\left[\qangc,\qangm\right]$ is periodic in $\qangc, \qangm$.
+The physical interpretation implies that the period should be $\pi$.
 The periodicity visible in~\figref{fig:min_eig_for_detect_angles} confirms this physical interpretation.